linuskmr/aud2/README.md

 # aud2

-Algorithms teached at my university in the course "Algorithms and Data Structures 2" implemented in Rust.
+Algorithms taught at my university in the course "Algorithms and Data Structures 2" implemented in Rust.

 Currently supported problems/algorithms: